Rodrigo Murataya: Department Chair, Professor, and Regular Graduate Faculty

 B.A., Political Science & Spanish, University of Illinois; M.A., Journalism & Communication Law, University of Oregon; J.D., University of Oregon.
 Professor Noga-Styron is a former Deputy Prosecuting Attorney and is currently appointed as Judge Pro Tempore in Lewis County, WA.
 Her research and teaching interests include Legal Research and Writing, Report Writing, Mediation and Alternative Dispute Resolution, Criminal Law, Criminal Procedure, Family Law, Ethics, Criminal Justice and the Media, Intellectual Property Law, Election Law, and Comparative Law.

-J. Michael Olivero: Professor, Center director at CWU Yakima, and Regular Graduate Faculty
+J. Michael Olivero: Professor and Regular Graduate Faculty

 B.A., Sociology, San Francisco State University; M.S., Illinois University, Criminal Justice Sciences; PhD., Southern Illinois University, Sociology; Master of Social Work, Eastern Washington University.
 Professor Olivero has been published numerous times and has served as both a police officer and corrections officer.
 Professor Olivero specializes in research methods, correctional counseling, gangs, criminology and comparative criminal justice.